-Colossal Aims to Revive Mammoths by 2028 After Giant Wolf Success
+Colossal Plans to Revive Woolly Mammoths by 2028

-After having "revived" the mythical giant wolf, the American biotech giant Colossal is aiming even higher: mammoths will walk on earth again in 2028.
-I have no problem with people asking if it's like "Jurassic Park", we hear that all the time, says research director Beth Shapiro.
+After having "revived" the mythical giant wolf, the American biotech giant Colossal is aiming even higher: in 2028, mammoths will walk the earth again.
+I have nothing against people asking if it's like "Jurassic Park", that's what we hear all the time, says research leader Beth Shapiro.

-Colossal Aims to Revive Mammoths by 2028 After Giant Wolf Success
+Colossal Plans to Revive Woolly Mammoths by 2028

 Photo: Bebeto Matthews/AP/TT